 Chicana and Chicano Studies accomplishes its mission by offering an undergraduate minor, promoting research, and establishing community partnerships.
 Curriculum and community engagement efforts focus on three areas:

 - The transnational U.S.-Mexico experience

 The program offers courses on gender and sexuality, race and ethnicity, arts and culture, political and social mobilization, immigration and citizenship, history and heritage, land grant studies, Chicana feminism, and queer studies.
 We address our three areas through a curriculum taught in both English and Spanish and maintain a regional and transnational focus on New Mexico, the U.S. Southwest, and Mexico.
 We view our partnerships with community and student organizations as central to our academic mission and our objectives for student learning.

 - Chicana & Chicano Studies Online Bachelor's Degree

 - Chicana and Chicano Studies and other units at UNM prepared a statement on legislation adopted by the state of Arizona in 2010 regarding ethnic studies programs and immigration enforcement

-- Also, please visit the Julian Samora Legacy Project for historical information on civil rights and the chicano movement
+- Visit the Julian Samora Legacy Project for historical information on civil rights and the chicano movement